-Students learn the basics of kayaking, rock climbing and navigation, and are challenged by Low-Ropes courses, Zipline and Boom Netting activities.
-Raft building and “trust activities” also serve to build a sense of community and solidarity in students.
+Students learn the basics of kayaking, rock climbing and navigation and are challenged by Low-Ropes courses, Zipline and Boom Netting activities.
+Raft building and "trust activities" also build students' sense of community and solidarity.
 There is also participation in the annual Service Project at local orphanages and kindergartens.

 Grade 8, Tioman Island, Malaysia

-Grade 9, Choice of one of four options all of which are accredited to NYAA requirements
+Grade 9, choice of one of four options accredited to NYAA requirements

 i) Cameron Highlands, Malaysia – a series of mountain ascents towards Gopeng to experience caving, waterfall abseiling and white water rafting.
 This expedition will also play host to some jungle skills training and is the most adventurous of the three expeditions.

 ii) Ubud, Bali, Indonesia – this trip has a cultural and adventurous element.
 Students hike across volcanic terrain and summit Mt Batur.
-The camp and develop intermediate map and compass skills.
+They camp and develop intermediate map and compass skills.

 Grade 10 FIB & Grade 10

-The Grade 10 FIB expedition is both an expedition and Service visit to Mae Teng, Northern Thailand.
-It is expected that all FIB students will attend this trip, but we also offer limited places to the rest of the Grade 10 cohort.
-The emphasis is on adventure, service and environmental sustainability, and is an excellent opportunity for Grade 10 to celebrate the completion of their IGCSE studies.
+The Grade 10 FIB expedition is an expedition and Service visit to Mae Teng, Northern Thailand.
+All FIB students are expected to attend this trip, but we also offer limited places to the rest of the Grade 10 cohort.
+The emphasis is on adventure, service and environmental sustainability, and it is an excellent opportunity for Grade 10 to celebrate the completion of their IGCSE studies.
 Activities include white water rafting, trekking, and visits to hill tribes.

-The visit inspires students to think creatively about their further involvement in the Community Action and Service (CAS) component of the IB Diploma and in particular their participation in the Challenge Week programme.
+The visit inspires students to think creatively about their further involvement in the Creativity, Activity and Service (CAS) component of the IB Diploma and, in particular, their participation in the Challenge Week programme.

 Grade 11 & 12